-You come into the office, check a few emails, and then your head is down creating content for the next 7 hours, free of all distractions.
-Doesn’t sound like a typical day, does it?
+You come into the office, check a few emails, and then your head is down, creating content for the next 7 hours, free of all distractions.
+It doesn’t sound like a typical day, does it?
 It probably doesn’t sound like a particularly fun day, either.
 What does this have to do with learning how to save time on marketing?
 Marketers have to think about more than content creation.

 Lucky for you, all we’ve done for the past few years is help marketers save time with content creation.
 Here are a few lessons we’ve learned from our experience: